WilliamWoha/csjournal/docs/Semester2/OOP/Topic11.rst

         // Some other code using a1
     }

 | When that function ends, we're no longer using the Variables that were made in it.
 Whatever we were doing with it, let's say it's done.
 We did what we wanted to do.
 Now the Function has ended, and it must be destroyed to free up space.
 So it does its thing and removes the variables from memory, and it does the same to the ``a1`` object as well.
 But that's where the problem of the Default Destructor lies.
 All it does is free up *non-heap* members.
-In this case, that's the ``ptr`` and the ``size``.
+In this case, that's ``ptr`` and the ``size``.
 The actual memory that the ``ptr`` is pointing to is NOT being cleared properly.
 There's no ``delete[]`` command being called for it, so it's causing a memory leak.
 This is why we have to customize the Destructor, so we can call that command and free up that memory.

 .. code-block:: c++
    :linenos: